seb-hall/UniversalUI-Old/README.md

 Many, including:

+- Embedded systems and portable devices
+- Enterprise and industrial software
 - Cross-platform tools
-- Lightweight 3D applications, for low to high-end devices.
+- 3D applications, for low to high-end devices.
+- Creative and production software
 - Porting existing C++ frameworks to other platforms
-- Creative and production software

 <br>

 <h2>Why use UniversalUI?</h2>

-Of course, UniversalUI won't be perfect for every project but here are some reasons to consider it for yours:
+UniversalUI won't be perfect for every project but here are some reasons to consider it for yours:

 - quick setup for rapid prototyping
 - easy to use framework